 If your salt cravings are not due to any health conditions, you may crave salt either because you are bored, or because you are under a lot of stress.
 The next time a salt craving hits you, instead of grabbing your salt shaker, try the following:

 If you are someone who constantly has salt cravings, please find out whether these cravings are due to a medical condition.
 If, however, these cravings result from boredom or stress, the following may help with the situation:

 If you would like to know more about dealing with salt cravings or need some assistance in addressing the problem, the team at Dr. Lam Coaching can help.
 We offer a free** no-obligation phone consultation at +1-626-571-1234 where we will privately discuss your symptoms and what your options are.
-You can also send us a question through our Ask The Doctor system by clicking on the banner below.
+You can also send us a question through our Ask The Doctor system by clicking here.

 © Copyright 2020 Michael Lam, M.D.
 All Rights Reserved.